chitranjan86/mint-token/README.md

 # mint-token
  a smart contract to create your own ERC20 token and deploy it using HardHat or Remix.
 Once deployed, you should be able to interact with it for your walk-through video.
 From your chosen tool, the contract owner should be able to mint tokens to a provided address and any user should be able to burn and transfer tokens.

-# SimpleToken Smart Contract
+# MyToken Smart Contract

 This project demonstrates a simple Ethereum smart contract for creating and destroying tokens, along with mappings to track token balances for each address.

 ## Contract Overview

-The `SimpleToken` contract allows for minting and burning tokens while maintaining a balance for each address.
+The `MyToken` contract allows for minting and burning tokens while maintaining a balance for each address.
 It also includes fallback and receive functions to prevent the contract from receiving Ether.

 ## Contract Details

-- **Name**: SimpleToken
+- **Name**: MyToken
 - **Symbol**: STK
 - **Total Supply**: Initially 0